isaacnmm/pestpolicy-hugo2XX/content/posts/what-is-wet-area-bathroom/index.md

 - area
 layout: post
 ---
 The term "wet [area](https://pestpolicy.com/wet-area-remodeling-vs-full-bathroom-remodeling/) [bathroom](https://pestpolicy.com/a-tour-of-chelseas-hall-bathroom-renovation/)" can sometimes be a source of confusion.
-In its broadest sense, any part of a bathroom that regularly gets wet�like inside a shower stall or above a bathtub�is a "wet area."
+In its broadest sense, any part of a bathroom that regularly gets wetlike inside a shower stall or above a bathtubis a "wet area."
 However, in modern architectural and interior design, when someone refers to a "wet area bathroom" or, more commonly, a "wet room," they are typically referring to a much more integrated and fully waterproofed space.
 This design trend has gained significant popularity for its sleek aesthetic, enhanced accessibility, and spa-like ambiance.

 A true "wet room" redefines the traditional bathroom layout, blurring the lines between the shower and the rest of the space.
 It's a bold design choice that, when executed correctly, can transform a functional room into a minimalist sanctuary.
 This guide will clarify the concept of a wet area bathroom, explore the distinction between a typical "wet area" and a full "wet room," and delve into the pros, cons, features, and considerations of embracing this contemporary design.